-2023-24 School Safety Plan
+2024-25 School Safety Plan

-The Fresno County Special Education center-based programs located at Beth Ramacher Educational Complex, Monte Vista School, and Sutherland Center have Comprehensive School Safety Plans that have been developed and approved by the School Site Council and the Safe School Committee.
-These plans are updated on an annual basis with the most recent update occurring in February of 2023.
-The plan will be updated again on February 28, 2024.
-In accordance with laws going into effect in March, the following provisions will be added to the School Safety Plan: a protocol for responding to student opioid overdose (SB10), specific adaptations to school safety practices that consider students with disabilities (SB323), and a plan to assess and respond to reports of dangerous, violent, or unlawful activities (SB671).
+The Fresno County Special Education center-based programs located at Beth Ramacher Educational Complex, Monte Vista School, and Sutherland Center have Comprehensive School Safety Plans that have been developed and approved by the School Site Council, the Safe School Committee, and the County Board of Education.
+These plans are updated on an annual basis with the most recent update occurring in February of 2024.
 The School Safety Plan is available for review at the Office of the Fresno County Superintendent of Schools and its website.
 Each plan focuses on the school's vision, areas of strength, and areas of need with goals and objectives for improvement in school culture and school physical condition.
 The Safe School Committee takes into consideration resources available through law enforcement and community agencies to identify any changes in the community or neighborhoods that might assist in building an accurate and effective Safe School Plan.
-Also included are Fresno County Superintendent of Schools policies, procedures, and schedules for drills and evacuations, and standard operating procedures related to staff and student safety and safe school operations including a reunification plan, site-specific discipline and rules, and procedures for ingress and egress of pupils, parents, and employees to and from school.
+Also included are Fresno County Superintendent of Schools policies, procedures, and schedules for drills and evacuations, and standard operating procedures related to staff and student safety and safe school operations including a reunification plan, sitespecific discipline and rules, and procedures for ingress and egress of pupils, parents, and employees to and from school.
 The specialized needs of our students are considered and resources available specifically for individuals with disabilities are included in the safe school plan.
 Safe School Planning professional development is provided for site leaders to ensure accurate preparation for and completion of the Safe School Plan.
 In addition to reactive-based safety procedures and a tactical response plan, each of the three special education sites has developed a safety team devoted to creating and implementing positive intervention supports and strategies in which each team determines what steps are needed to proactively ensure a safe and secure school site.
+During the 2024-2025 school year, each center-based program was equipped with a visitor management system which requires all visitors to check in the office and receive a visitor badge before entering campus.